Select Department

 When ready, press Render to create a file containing the isolated vocals.
 Lastly, export the file and drop it into your DAW for further editing.

-A huge advance in technology and results.
+It is a huge advance in vocal remover technology and results!

-• PhonicMind’s vocal remover opens a door to the new era of sources separation.
+PhonicMind’s vocal remover opens a door to the new era of source separation.
+Its vocal remover uses deep neural networks to do vocal elimination.

-So, how to remove vocals from a song?
+Summary: How do you remove vocals from a song?

 A combination of these techniques will most likely work best for you.
 Remember to always use the highest quality audio that you can.
-So depending on the microphone used to record the original audio, sometimes you might find it easier than others!.
-Not to mention, if you are in a DAW & inverted phasing isn’t working too well for you then you should low cut instantly to 200-300hz.
+So depending on the microphone used to record the original audio, sometimes you might find one method or software better than others.

-If you can get your audio source from a CD or downloaded the phase inversion trick will be a lot easier.
+If you can get your audio source from a CD or download the phase inversion trick, the process will be a lot easier.
+And if you can find the instrument or acapella elsewhere you’ll save yourself many hours of work.

 Related Products